-1. Subject to clauses (a)-(e) below, a postgraduate student shall pursue in the University, or such for degrees and other place as the General Board and the Degree Committee concerned shall determine, under supervision a course of research

-- (i) if the student seeks the M.Phil.
+- 1. Subject to clauses (a)-(e) below, a postgraduate student shall pursue in the University, or such other place as the General Board and the Degree Committee concerned shall determine, under supervision a course of research - (i) if the student seeks the M.Phil.
 Degree by thesis as listed in the Schedule to these regulations, by full-time study, for not less than three terms; - (ii) if the student seeks the M.Phil.
 Degree by thesis as listed in the Schedule to these regulations, by part-time study, for not less than six terms; - (iii) if the student seeks the M.Sc. or M.Litt.
 Degree by full-time study, for not less than six terms; - (iv) if the student seeks the M.Sc. or M.Litt.
 Degree by part-time study, for not less than ten terms; - (v) if the student seeks the Ph.D.
 Degree by full-time study, for not less than nine terms; - (vi) if the student seeks the Ph.D.
-Degree by part-time study, for not less than fifteen terms.
+Degree by part-time study under Route A, for not less than fifteen terms; if the student seeks the Ph.D.
+Degree by part-time study under Route B, for not less than twelve terms.

-The number of terms referred to shall begin with the term from which the student is registered for a course of research as a candidate for the particular degree and shall be consecutive except in so far as the student may have been allowed to intermit her or his course under clause (c) below, or except in so far as the General Board may have determined that he or she shall not be allowed to count any particular term towards the requirements for a degree.
+The number of terms referred to shall begin with the term from which the student is registered for a course of research as a candidate for the particular degree and shall be consecutive except in so far as the student may have been allowed to intermit their course under clause (c) below, or except in so far as the General Board may have determined that they shall not be allowed to count any particular term towards the requirements for a degree.